MrF-31337/CTF_writeups/kksctf_Heap-Heap-Hooray!.md

 <img src="image1.png" width=500 height=500>

 Here is the code that simply reads a character and executes a command appropriate to it.
-But what v4 variable used for ?
+But what of v4 variable used for ?
 Lets look deep into the function allocate_chunk:

 <img src="image2.png">